zsolutions-io/snarkDB/README.md

 # snarkDB

 snarkDB is a tool for exposing any RDBMS to zero knowledge SQL queries.
-Allowing a wide range of usecases such as private set intersection, proof of data origin or proof of conform processing.
+Allowing a wide range of usecases such as private set intersection, proof of data origin or proof of conform processing over saved data.

 ## Install